 Alternatives to a Sporty Car

 Compact cars are often available at an affordable price with the added benefit of excellent fuel efficiency.
+Take a moment to read our guide on fuel cards that can make you save money on the long run.
 Depending on the model, many come equipped with advanced safety features such as lane departure warnings, adaptive cruise control, automatic emergency braking, and blind spot warnings.
 If you opt for a used car, look for one with antilock brakes and stability control systems, as well as side curtain airbags in both the front and back seats.

 Another option is to purchase an older model mid-size sedan or station wagon.
 These provide more room than compact cars while still offering great gas mileage and solid safety ratings that haven’t been affected by changes over time in crash test standards or technology advancements.